Endangered Species Act Amendments of 1978: The God Squad and the northern spotted owl

-Since the whooping crane, the only endangered species protections the God Squad has exempted was the northern spotted owl.
-It started in 1991, when a federal judge ordered the halting of logging on Pacific Northwest national lands because of the threat to the northern spotted owl.
+Since the whooping crane, the only endangered species protections the God Squad has exempted are those for the northern spotted owl.
+In 1991, a federal judge ordered the halting of logging on Pacific Northwest national lands because of the threat to the northern spotted owl.
 Following this action, the Bureau of Land Management (BLM) filed for exemption from Section 7.
 The northern spotted owl is a medium-sized bird that is dependent on old-growth forest and large territories for survival.
 The BLM came up with a solution that allowed logging to continue in the area, which included the sale of timber on 44 timber tracts to the logging industry.
 The 44 tracts totaled 4400 acres (18 km2) of land.
 The God Squad convened and discussed the issue.
 In a 5:2 vote, the God Squad voted for approval of the exemption in thirteen of the sales where there was no reasonable alternative to the sale.
 However, the exemption was soon overturned when Judge Stephen Reinhardt on the Ninth Circuit Court of Appeals found it had been illegal for the President to talk to his cabinet about the exemption.

 The environmentalists and the BLM agreed on a compromise that allowed the timber sale to continue.
 The BLM would develop a Long Range Forest Management Plan that would need to be approved by the FWS before any future timber sales.
 When the Clinton administration came into office, they withdrew the exemption request and convened a conference resulting in appointment of the Forest Ecosystem Management Assessment Team (FEMAT).
 The FEMAT was created to develop a plan to protect the owl while still maintaining logging and forest management across the region.
 FEMAT and the Clinton administration agreed to protect 10 e6acre of old growth forest for the owl, while limiting logging to 1 e9board feet per year.